 The TFP, composed of 4 alpha and 4 beta subunits, catalyzes 3 steps in mitochondrial beta-oxidation of fatty acids which are the long-chain 3-hydroxyacyl-CoA dehydrogenase (LCHAD), long-chain enoyl-CoA hydratase (LCEH), and long-chain thiolase (LCTH) steps.
 The HADHA gene (2p23) encodes the LCEH and LCHAD enzymes and the HADHB gene (2p23) encodes the LCTH enzyme.
 Two mutations in either one of these two genes causes TFPD.

-Sudden infant death syndrome and isolated LCHAD deficiency form part of the differential diagnosis (see this term).
-LCHAD deficiency is indistinguishable clinically from severe TFPD.
+Sudden infant death syndrome and isolated LCHAD deficiency (see this term) form part of the differential diagnosis.
+LCHAD deficiency is clinically indistinguishable from severe TFPD.

 Prenatal diagnosis is possible by analyzing enzyme activity in chorionic villi samples, once a deficiency of TFP has been established in the index case/family.
 Molecular analysis is the preferred option when two mutations have been identified in a family.

-TFPD is an autosomal recessive disorder and genetic counselling is possible.
+TFPD is an autosomal recessive disorder and genetic counseling is possible.

 Treatment involves adherence to a low fat diet with restriction of long chain fatty acid intake and substitution with medium chain fatty acids.
 Fasting and exposure to environmental extremes must be strictly avoided and exercise should be limited.